 - Wall spring (Bonus action)

-- Twice your height with a pull up [check = bonus in feet]
+- Leap, grab and pull up (Height - Armour defence mod) above your head [check = bonus in feet]

 - Obstacles Leaping (Bonus action)